 Each week the amount and variety of fresh, seasonal, local, tasty produce covers my counter and fills my refrigerator.
 It’s now time to enjoy the fresh flavors, but soon it will be time to think about preserving the bounty.
 For years I have been making pints and pints of bread and butter pickles and pickle relish.
 Canning tomatoes in various forms is also a favorite.
 Making jellies, salsas, chutneys and other hot water bath, low acid or high sugar preserving is pretty easy.
 This spring I was in a two day class to get certified in processing and low acid canning.
 It was quite interesting.
 Over the next few weeks I hope to share some recipe ideas for preserving and canning.
 Some if it does not require a lot of special equipment and can be fairly easy.
 Taking the time to preserve when there is a bounty can save time and money in the future months.
 And the food that one preserves themselves really does taste better.

 Meanwhile enjoy all of the local, delicious, fresh food now.
 The market vendor list is growing.
 The produce is bountiful.
 This week enjoy blackberries, peaches, plums, summer apples, sweet corn, tomatoes, peppers, eggplant and more.
-The weather has been cooperative and has extended the season of some of the more early crops.
-Beets are a good example of produce that we are still seeing each week, as well as some kale and chard..
+To some extent, the weather has been cooperative and has extended the season of some of the more early crops.
+Beets are a good example of produce that we are still seeing each week.
 This has also been a banner season for potatoes.

 Biver Farms- a variety of local, seasonal, certified organic produce